willolsker/pseudo-url-localhost/SERVICE.md

 However, you can:

 - Run the service for daily use
-- Stop it with `sudo pseudo-url service stop`
+- Stop it with `sudo nextium service stop`
 - Run a custom instance manually
 - Restart the service when done